s0ldier03/AnoDe/README.md

-This is a fair attempt to perform anomaly detection on user traffic throug Python and it s libraries
+This is a fair attempt to perform anomaly detection on user traffic through Python and its libraries